rdoxenham/openstack-training/documentation/openstack-manual.md

 #**Lab 2: Deploying virtual machines**

 **Prerequisites:**
-* A physical machine configured with a NAT'd network allocated for hosting virtual machines
+* A physical machine configured with a NAT'd network allocated for hosting virtual machines as well as an isolated vSwitch network

 **Tools used:**
 * virt command-line tools (e.g. virsh, virt-install, virt-viewer)